Azur & Asmar: The Princes' Quest

 - Azur & Asmar: The Princes' Quest's instance of is recorded as The Princes' Quest — instance of (P31): animated film[3].

-- Azur & Asmar: The Princes' Quest's director is recorded as The Princes' Quest — director (P57): Michel Ocelot[4].
+- Azur & Asmar: The Princes' Quest was directed by The Princes' Quest — director (P57): Michel Ocelot[4].

 - Azur & Asmar: The Princes' Quest's composer is recorded as The Princes' Quest — composer (P86): Gabriel Yared[6].

-- Azur & Asmar: The Princes' Quest's genre is recorded as The Princes' Quest — genre (P136): fantasy film[7].
+- Azur & Asmar: The Princes' Quest's genre is The Princes' Quest — genre (P136): fantasy film[7].

-- Azur & Asmar: The Princes' Quest's genre is recorded as The Princes' Quest — genre (P136): adventure film[8].
+- Azur & Asmar: The Princes' Quest's genre is The Princes' Quest — genre (P136): adventure film[8].

 - Azur & Asmar: The Princes' Quest's production company is recorded as The Princes' Quest — production company (P272): Nord-Ouest Films[10].

-- Azur & Asmar: The Princes' Quest's original language of film or TV show is recorded as The Princes' Quest — original language of film or TV show (P364): French[12].
+- The original language of Azur & Asmar: The Princes' Quest was The Princes' Quest — original language of film or TV show (P364): French[11].

-- Azur & Asmar: The Princes' Quest's original language of film or TV show is recorded as The Princes' Quest — original language of film or TV show (P364): Classical Arabic[13].
+- The original language of Azur & Asmar: The Princes' Quest was The Princes' Quest — original language of film or TV show (P364): Classical Arabic[12].

 - Azur & Asmar: The Princes' Quest's review score is recorded as 81%[13].